Event cut-off times:

 - Each swimmer must wear the cap provided in the swim pack.
 If more than one swim cap are being worn the event cap must be worn on the outside.

 - No swimmer shall be permitted to use or wear any device which may be an aid to their speed, endurance or buoyancy (with the exception of a wetsuit).
-For all swimmers (including elites) goggles, event swim cap, nose clip and earplugs may be used.
+Goggles, event swim cap, nose clip and earplugs may be used.

 - Swim Paddles or flipper/fins are not permitted to be used

 - No swimmer may use alcohol or any illegal, detrimental or dangerous drugs, stimulants, depressants or other substances with the intent to improve their performance, eliminate the sense of fatigue or for any other purpose